matthewdrees/easy_serialize/README.md

 # easy_serialize

-easy_serialize is an easy to use, header-only C++11 library and a client usage pattern.

-There are many c++ serializers/parsers for json, xml, binary, etc formats.
-This library is for those that want JSON to/from their C++ objects without much fuss.
+easy_serialize is a header-only C++11 library for those that want their C++ objects to/from JSON without much fuss.
+(And possibly other data formats in the future.)

 # Easy to write some JSON